 In the same way a change of name can evince a change in reality, design also has the power to transform perceptions.
 We chose the seemingly insignificant subject (and object) of the Romanian ID, that is the often the first answer to a foreign authority’s question: Who are you?

 What is more intimately connected to a citizen’s identity than his ID card?

 Caption: A well-designed ID card would change the foreign perceptions of Romanians, our own self-perception and our perception of the respect of authorities have towards us.

 The predominant excuse for ugly design is that we don’t have the money to make it beautiful yet functional.
 Plainly, this is an unsound argument as an ugly ID card costs the same amount as a beautiful and well-designed one.
 Our proposed design of the ID card has a high emphasis on aesthetic considerations but is borne out of respect for informational architecture and clarity whilst providing a higher utility to users.

-We reduced the enormous existing ID card to the standard dimensions of ID-1 (85,60 × 53,98 mm).
-The standard is used for ID cards, banking cards and drivers licenses in EU countries, Australia, Brazil, Canada, New Zealand, Norway, and the US.
-The ID-I format is used for ID cards in Belgium, Brazil, Bulgaria, Chile, Croatia, Ecuador, Estonia, Germany, Kazakhstan, Pakistan, Peru, Poland, Serbia and Switzerland.
-(The only element according to the standard in the Romanian ID Card is the corner radius: 3,18 mm.)
+- Firstly, we reduced the cumbersome size of the existing ID to the standardised ID-1 dimensions (85.60 × 53.98 mm).
+This standard is utilised for ID cards, banking cards and drivers licenses across EU countries, Australia, Brazil, Canada, New Zealand, Norway, and the US.
+Currently, the only element in accordance to this convenient standard is the corner radius being 3.18mm.